LuisComZ/qr-code-component-main/README.md

 ## Where to find everything

-Sua tarefa é criar o projeto para os designs dentro da pasta `/design`.Você encontrará uma versão móvel e uma área de trabalho do design.
+Your task is to build out the project to the designs inside the `/design` folder.
+You will find both a mobile and a desktop version of the design.

-Os projetos estão em formato estático JPG.O uso de JPGs significa que você precisará usar seu melhor julgamento para estilos como `font-size`,` preenchimento` e 'margem'.
+The designs are in JPG static format.
+Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

-Se você deseja que os arquivos de design (forneçamos versões Sketch & Figma) para inspecionar o design com mais detalhes, você pode [subscribe as a PRO member](https://www.frontendmentor.io/pro).
+If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.